A Characterization of the n-th Degree Bounded Stochastic Dominance: Characterization of Bounded Stochastic Dominance

 \end{definition}

-For a proof of the following characterization of the $n$-th degree stochastic dominance see, for example, \cite{shaked2007stochastic}. \begin{proposition} Let $F$ and $G$ be two distributions over $[a,b]$ and let $n$ be a positive integer.
-Then $F \succeq_{n} G$ if and only if
+For a proof of the following characterization of the $(n+1)$-th degree stochastic dominance see, for example, \cite{shaked2007stochastic} Section 4.A.7 (the moment based conditions that are typically imposed to state Proposition \ref{prop:known} are redundant under inequality (\ref{equation:LPM}), e.g., \cite{fishburn1980stochastic}.) \begin{proposition} Let $F$ and $G$ be two distributions over $[a,b]$ and let $n$ be a positive integer.
+Then $G \succeq_{n+1} F$ if and only if

-for all $u \in U_{n-1,[a,b]}$. \end{proposition}
+for all $u \in U_{n,[a,b]}$. \end{proposition}

-As we discussed in the introduction, the $n$-th degree stochastic dominance can be too strong in the sense that many random variables cannot be compared by these stochastic orders.
-An alternative approach is to use a``restricted" $n$-th degree stochastic dominance where inequality (\ref{equation:LPM}) is required to hold only for $c \in [a,b]$ for some bounded interval $[a,b]$.
+As we discussed in the introduction, the $(n+1)$-th degree stochastic dominance can be too strong in the sense that many random variables cannot be compared by these stochastic orders.
+An alternative approach is to use a``restricted" $(n+1)$-th degree stochastic dominance where inequality (\ref{equation:LPM}) is required to hold only for $c \in [a,b]$ for some bounded interval $[a,b]$.
 These stochastic orders were introduced by \cite{fishburn1976continua} and are called bounded stochastic dominance orders.
 We now define formally bounded stochastic dominance (BSD). \begin{definition} Let $F$ and $G$ be two distribution functions on $[a,b]$ and let $n$ be a positive integer.
-We say that $F$ dominates $G$ in the $n$-th degree bounded stochastic dominance order and write $F \succeq_{n,[a,b]-BSD} G$, if and only if for all $c \in [a,b]$, we have
+We say that $G$ dominates $F$ in the $(n+1)$-th degree bounded stochastic dominance order and write $G \succeq_{n+1,[a,b]-BSD} F$, if and only if for all $c \in [a,b]$, we have

 \end{definition}